FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 ###ontology term

 The text label of a term from an ontology.
 The attribute value should be the term label.
 Unlike for sample submissions, direct links to ontologies cannot be submitted as attributes.
 The attribute value should exactly match the term name in the ontology.

+###BioSample ID

+BioSample IDs are in the form SAMEA2821491.
+They must be used when linking the experiment to the sample record.

 ##Missing data